After 670 days, Blue Jays return to play baseball in Toronto again | CBC News

 Team has played in Buffalo, N.Y., and Dunedin, Fla., until home games were allowed at Rogers Centre

-After 22 months without baseball amid the COVID-19 pandemic, the Toronto Blue Jays will finally return home to play at Rogers Centre today, hosting the Kansas City Royals.
+After 22 months without playing baseball at home amid the COVID-19 pandemic, the Toronto Blue Jays will finally return to the Rogers Centre on Friday, hosting the Kansas City Royals.

 The team's return to Toronto comes after the federal government granted it a national interest travel exemption, allowing Major League Baseball games to be played in downtown Toronto for the first time in 670 days.

 The exemption, confirmed by the federal immigration minister's office, will allow players to cross the border without being subject to Canada's COVID-19 travel restrictions.
-The federal government says the plan includes pre- and post-arrival testing of everyone crossing the border, and additional testing four times a week for unvaccinated individuals.
+The federal government says the plan includes pre- and post-arrival testing of everyone crossing the border, as well as additional testing four times a week for unvaccinated individuals.

 The Jays last played at Rogers Centre on Sept.
 29, 2019, when they closed out the season with an 8-3 win over the Tampa Bay Rays.